aws-samples/iam-identity-center-team/docs/docs/deployment/configuration/cognito_machine_auth.md

 ```
 The **api-machine-auth.sh** script should be deployed successfully without any errors.

-The configuration to enable machine authentication against your AWS TEAM api is now complete.
+The configuration to enable machine authentication against your AWS TEAM API is now complete.

 ### Retrieve Machine Authentication Credentials